python-eel/Eel/README.md

 say_hello_py('Python World!')
 eel.say_hello_js('Python World!')   # Call a Javascript function

-eel.start('hello.html')             # Start
+eel.start('hello.html')             # Start (this blocks and enters loop)
 ```

-If we run the Python script `python hello.py`, then a browser window will open displaying `hello.html`, and we will see:
+If we run the Python script (`python hello.py`), then a browser window will open displaying `hello.html`, and we will see:
 ```
 Hello from Python World!
 Hello from Javascript World!